BouglaceMarouane/DD-CMC/README.md

 ---

 ## 🎯 Objective

-This repository aims to **centralize and simplify access to first-year Digital Development resources** at CMC.
-It serves as:
-- A **revision guide** for exams and evaluations.
-- A **reference library** for practical projects.
-- A **launchpad** for students aiming to deepen their web and software development skills.
+This repository aims to centralize all the resources needed to succeed in the first year of *Digital Development* studies at CMC.
+It is designed to serve as a revision tool, a reference guide, and a source of inspiration for students.

 ---

 ## 👤 Contributor

-🚀 Curated and shared by **[Your Name]**, passionate about building innovative digital solutions and supporting the next generation of developers at CMC.
+🚀 Curated and shared by **@BouglaceMarouane**, Digital Development trainee at CMC and a passionate about building innovative digital solutions and supporting the next generation of developers at CMC.

-This repository is maintained as a **community-driven learning hub**, helping students gain confidence in programming, web development, and digital security.

 ---